Maxitaxien/chess/readme.txt

 The file board.py contains the Board classes with its main attribute Board.board which has a board representation.
 This file also has the logic for updating the board and checking for legal moves.

+The file old_main.py contains the old game main loop that printed the bort as a nested list of string representations of the pieces.

-The file main.py contains the setup of the board and the main game loop.
+The file main.py contains the main game loop with a simple tkinter graphical implementation.

+To play the game as it is now, run the main.py file.